How to Clean a Coffee Maker Without Vinegar: 14 Alternatives from Mild and Natural to Heavy-Duty Cleaners

 How to Clean a Coffee Maker Without Vinegar

-The first several are relatively mild, mostly using natural solutions or mild alternatives.
-The last few are heavy-duty options, so try to avoid them if you can.
+The first few tips are gentle, using natural or soft alternatives.
+The last ones are strong, so it’s best to skip them if possible.

 Descaling solution